bangbangcon/bangbangcon.github.io/speakers.md

 Ever heard of jq?
 If so, chances are you've used it to format and syntax-highlight your json.
 You might have even used something like `jq '.foos[]'` to print each foo!
 But did you know jq has user-defined functions?
 That jq has modules?
 Get ready to take a dive into the wondrous and purely functional land of the jq programming language!

-**Charles** is now a 20-year-old math undergrad, after having worked at Uber for a year.
-He likes working on compilers while drinking probably too much tea.
+**Charles** is a 20-year-old undergrad.
+He spend the last year at Uber, and is now working on a math major at UChicago.
+He likes writing compilers while drinking probably too much tea.

 ---